 The Deputy Registrar works collaboratively with College staff to meet all regulatory functions.
 She assumes the Registrar’s responsibilities in her absence and leads the work of the Quality Assurance and Inquiry Committees.
 She oversees practice advisory and all quality assurance initiatives/ actions.
 She manages projects and supports IT contractors’ oversight.

 The Registration and Communication Manager works collaboratively with College staff to meet the regulatory functions of registration.
-She leads and supports the work of the Registration Committee, reviews all College applications and independently facilitates processes for internationally educated applicants.
-She coordinates the Canadian Dietetic Registration Examination and drafts, reviews and updates policies related to registration.
+She leads and supports the work of the Registration Committee, reviews all College applications and facilitates processes for the assessment of internationally educated applicants.
+She coordinates the Canadian Dietetic Registration Examination accommodations and appeals and drafts, reviews and updates policies related to registration.
 She is the lead person to write communication supporting the College mandate.

 Executive Assistant and Registration Coordinator

-The executive assistant and registration coordinator is responsible for performing general administrative duties, assisting with project management, and organizing events that support the College’s function and Registrar’s role.
-She coordinates communication with applicants and registrants and supports registration processes.
-She manages communication distribution for the College and develop the branding and image of the College as needed.
+The Executive Assistant and Registration Coordinator is responsible for performing general administrative duties, assisting with project management, and organizing events that support the College’s function and Registrar’s role.
+She coordinates communication with applicants and registrants, supports registration processes, and manages communication distribution for the College.

 Elaine van Oosten, RD